tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 ![Does My Code Work?]({{site.url}}/assets/phd033114s.gif)

+People often tell me they're "writing a program", or "writing code that does *x*".
+There's a certain hesitation,
+*contempt* almost, in the scientific community, associated with the word *software* - as if writing software just isn't something scientists do.
+I suspect that this has a lot to do with what calling a piece of code "software" seems to imply: it works, it's well tested, and reliable.

 Is scientific code really testable?
 I heard a story recently about a chemical engineer who said,